afedericojr/SPWidgetTiles/README.md

 * @description Queries a SharePoint list and displays the query result in a widget tile.
 * @description Currently accepts $select queries and /ItemCount
+* @description Use a data attribute of data-count as a boolean to get a filtered count of items.
+* @description e.g. W.queryList(query, heading, widgetid, labelSubs, itemCount, stopRefresh)
 * @description Written in ES5 for IE11 compatability.
 * @author AFEDERICO
 * @todo Test against lookup fields other than a person lookup